Rilwan-Adewoyin/TRUNET/README.md

 ## Data Download

-The data used for experiments related to the paper can be found at this link https://drive.google.com/file/d/1AUZc708aGrLAgjE8rK2lG2VTlP4XbxFq/view?usp=sharing.
+The preprocessed data used for experiments related to the paper can be found at this link https://drive.google.com/file/d/1AUZc708aGrLAgjE8rK2lG2VTlP4XbxFq/view?usp=sharing.
 Users must extract the contents from the zip folder, into the root directory associated with their TRUNET repository.
+This Data contains 6-hourly data for 6 model fields defined on a 100,140 grid over the UK for the years 1979 through to 2019.

+To download the preprocessed IFS precipitation data which forms a benchmark for our paper, please download the following datafile: https://drive.google.com/file/d/1N3VY8Vf-8_CM49IinKy5goFNC120YzaM/view?usp=sharing.
+This contains 12 hourly predictions for rainfall over the UK for the years 1979 through to 2020.

 **Problem**:
 - When you try to download a file with .rar extension from google drive and you get access denied error.